 - Position the cover.

-- Mount and tighten screws 3. - Check that the license plate lamp is functioning properly.
+- Mount and tighten screws 3.

+- Check that the license plate lamp is functioning properly.

-Checking the headlamp setting
+Checking the headlight setting

-- On a light-colored wall behind a horizontal area, make a mark as high as the center of the low beam headlight. - Make another mark at a distance of B under the first mark.
+- Park the vehicle on a horizontal surface in front of a light-colored wall and make a mark at the level of the center of the headlight. - Make another mark at a distance of under the first mark.